Car Seat Expiration Questions Answered, Plus a Used Car Seat Check List

 - Parts can go missing, including essential ones for switching modes

-- Spills, cleaners & oxidation can damage harness and adjustment mechanisms
+- Vomit, cleaners & oxidation can damage harness and adjustment mechanisms

 - Labels peel and wear, making it more difficult to find limits, instructions, model number information to check for recalls and if the seat was actually certified for use in your country